-Students will receive basic instruction in the etymology of asobi and its role in discourses about the Japanese (nihonjinron).
-First and foremost, students will learn step-by-step protocols for analyzing cultural phenomena, such as play and leisure activities, by focusing on describable attempts of ordering (discourses, institutions, embodiments) that produce these phenomena using the example of Japan in a transcultural context.
+First and foremost, students will learn step-by-step protocols for critically reading existing literature and studies, followed by a framework for analyzing cultural phenomena by focusing on describable attempts of ordering (discourses, institutions, embodiments) that produce these phenomena using the example of Japan in a transcultural context.

 To JDTS/MATS students: This is course can be taken as either reduced (4 ECTS) or full seminar (8 ECTS).
 Please indicate your ECTS requirement to the teacher.